 Franchising in international markets come with their own pros and cons.
-A few of them are mentioned below:
+The International Franchising Advantages and disadvantages are mentioned below.

-I) Minimum Risk – The minimum risk refers to since the franchise has already been set up in the home country and has been performing well, it is likely to perform well in a foreign location as well.
+I) Minimum Risk – Minimum risk to the franchise, as it’s already been set up in the home country and has been performing well, is likely to perform well in a foreign location as well.
 The franchise business is time-tested and with a proven business model, which reduces risk to a larger extent.

 II) Competitive Edge – This refers to the brand having a competitive edge over others as the brand already has a time-tested model in place.
 The brand is known nationally and internationally.
 It is a set business market and may now have to spend a lot of money on marketing the brand at a foreign location.

 III) Guidance and Support – The franchisor is usually seen giving all the necessary guidance and support to the franchisee in order to help them explore the international markets and set up their franchise.

-IV) Previous Experience is Not Needed – It is really not important of the franchisee to have any previous knowledge, as the franchisor will provide with all the needed guidance and support to establish the brand internationally.
+IV) Previous Experience is Not Needed – It is really not important for the franchisee to have any previous knowledge, as the franchisor will provide all the needed guidance and support to establish the brand internationally.

 V) Sole Territory – This refers to when the franchisor gives the right to the franchisee to establish the brand solely, no other franchisee is given permission to start a franchise there.
 International franchising and licensing give such opportunities to the franchisee.

 I) Lack of Independence – This is one of the largest drawbacks of franchising, the franchisee is bound to adhere to the pre-defined/ mentioned rules and regulations of the franchise business.
 The lack of independence also includes:

-II) Restrictive – As mentioned there are a lot go restrictions from the franchisor on to the franchisee.
+II) Restrictive – Restrictive – As mentioned, there are a lot of restrictions from the franchisor to the franchisee.
 The franchisee is bound to run the franchise on the will and wish of the franchisor.
-The franchisee can only suggest changes but it is on the franchisor to take it up or leave it.
+The franchisee can only suggest changes but it is on the franchisor to ultimately decide.